 After a two-day trial on June 20 and 21, 2016, the Court ruled in favor of ETE on Williams' claims in the Second Delaware WMB Litigation and issued a declaratory judgment that ETE could terminate the merger after June 28, 2016 because of Latham's inability to provide the required 721 Opinion.
 The Court also denied Williams' requests for injunctive relief.
-The

-Court did not reach Williams' claims related to the Issuance or ETE's counterclaims.
+The Court did not reach Williams' claims related to the Issuance or ETE's counterclaims.
 Williams filed a notice of appeal to the Supreme Court of Delaware on June 27, 2016, styled The Williams Companies, Inc. v.
 Energy Transfer Equity, L.P., No. 330, 2016.

-Williams filed an amended complaint on September 16, 2016.
-In the amended complaint, Williams abandons its request for injunctive relief, including its request that the Court order Defendants to consummate the merger.
-Instead, Williams seeks a \$410 million termination fee and additional damages of up to \$10 billion based on the purported lost value of the merger consideration.
+Williams filed an amended complaint on September 16, 2016 and sought a \$410 million termination fee and additional damages of up to \$10 billion based on the purported lost value of the merger consideration.
 These damages claims are based on the alleged breaches of the Merger Agreement detailed above, as well as new allegations that Defendants breached an additional representation and warranty in the Merger Agreement.

-Defendants filed amended counterclaims and affirmative defenses on September 23, 2016.
-In the amended counterclaim, Defendants seek a \$1.48 billion termination fee under the Merger Agreement and additional damages caused by Williams' misconduct.
+Defendants filed amended counterclaims and affirmative defenses on September 23, 2016 and sought a \$1.48 billion termination fee under the Merger Agreement and additional damages caused by Williams' misconduct.
 These damages claims are based on the alleged breaches of the Merger Agreement detailed above, as well as new allegations that Williams breached the Merger Agreement by failing to disclose material information that was required to be disclosed in the Form S-4.
 On September 29, 2016, Williams filed a motion to dismiss Defendants' amended counterclaims and to strike certain of Defendants' affirmative defenses.
 Following briefing by the parties on Williams' motion, the Delaware Court of Chancery held oral arguments on November 30, 2016.
 The parties are awaiting the Court's decision.

-On January 11, 2017, the Delaware Supreme Court held oral arguments on Williams' appeal of the June 2016 trial.
-The Delaware Supreme Court affirmed the Court of Chancery on March 23, 2017 and denied Williams' motion for reargument on April 5, 2017.
+On March 23, 2017, the Delaware Supreme Court affirmed the Court of Chancery's Opinion and Order on the June 2016 trial and denied Williams' motion for reargument on April 5, 2017.
 As a result of the Delaware Supreme Court's affirmance, Williams has conceded that its \$10 billion damages claim is foreclosed, although its \$410 million termination fee claim remains pending.